michelangelorossi/michelangelorossi.github.io/_pages/publications.md

 Working Papers
 -----

-* <a href="https://drive.google.com/file/d/1z8eyrGw-Rm0RjXAGmq4XIit1ZNORIFbo/view?usp=sharing">"Quality Disclosures and Disappointment: Evidence from the Academy Awards"</a>, with Felix Schleef, 2021 (Current Draft)
-  * Reject & Resubmit, Management Science
-  * Extended abstract published in Proceedings of the 22nd ACM Conference on Economics and Computation (EC '21).
-Association for Computing Machinery, New York, NY, USA, 790–791. <a href="https://dl.acm.org/doi/10.1145/3465456.3467573">"DOI:https://doi.org/10.1145/3465456.3467573"</a>

-* <a href="https://drive.google.com/file/d/19QE6xjBOItAZtUKTl-KOintu25G2InT1/view?usp=sharing">"The Good, the Bad and the Picky: Quality-based Users Self-Selection and the Reversal of Product Ratings"</a>, with Tommaso Bondi and Ryan Stevens, 2022 (Current Draft)
+* <a href="https://drive.google.com/file/d/19QE6xjBOItAZtUKTl-KOintu25G2InT1/view?usp=sharing">"The Good, the Bad and the Picky: Consumer Heterogeneity and the Reversal of Product Ratings"</a>, with Tommaso Bondi and Ryan Stevens, 2024 (Current Draft)
   * Revise & Resubmit, Management Science
   * Extended abstract published in Proceedings of the 24th ACM Conference on Economics and Computation (EC '23).
 Association for Computing Machinery, New York, NY, USA, 297. <a href="https://dl.acm.org/doi/10.1145/3580507.3597751">"DOI:https://doi.org/10.1145/3580507.3597751"</a>